galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 However, Science favours the brave, and for those more interested in the gritty details of how FASTQ files are transformed into a count matrix, please see the [Pre-processing of Single-Cell RNA Data]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-preprocessing/tutorial.md %}) tutorial.

-Since STARSolo is a drop-in solution to the CellRanger pipeline, the first part of the tutorial is a one-click solution where users are encouraged to launch their **RNA STARSolo** jobs and then spend the time deciding on what type of caffeine-inspired beverage they can make to maximise their time during the waiting period.
+Since STARsolo is a drop-in solution to the CellRanger pipeline, the first part of the tutorial is a one-click solution where users are encouraged to launch their **RNA STARsolo** jobs and then spend the time deciding on what type of caffeine-inspired beverage they can make to maximise their time during the waiting period.

 The second part of this tutorial also has a one-click solution if an identical CellRanger matrix is the desired result, but the more interesting aspects of the pipeline are explored in the flexible method part of the tutorial.